DEPOT_USER="" # populate with your username for CIQ Depot

 >/etc/pki/ca-trust/source/anchors/fb_ca.crt

-# update-ca-trustThe procedure to accept this self-signed certificate should be repeated on other systems that will access the Fuzzball cluster and differs depending on the operating system.
+# update-ca-trustWhen accessing a system with self-signed certificates, the procedure to accept this self-signed certificate should be repeated on other systems that will access the Fuzzball cluster and differs depending on the operating system.

-Now download and run the following script on your server node to view information about logging into your cluster:
+Now download and run the following script to view information about logging into your cluster:

 # wget https://ciq-marketplace-assets.s3.us-east-1.amazonaws.com/public/fuzzball/scripts/deployment-info-wait.sh